LincastriStudio/nexus-serial-privacy/privacy.md

 - **Bluetooth / Nearby devices**: required to scan, connect, and communicate with Bluetooth Classic and BLE devices.
 - **Location (if requested on your Android version)**: required by some Android versions to discover nearby Bluetooth devices.
   The app **does not access, store, or share your GPS location**, and does not use location data for tracking.
+- **Notifications**: used to keep Bluetooth communication visible and reliable on supported Android devices.
+  The app **does not use notifications for advertising, analytics, or tracking**.

 ## 5. Third-party services
 The app does not integrate third-party analytics or advertising services.